LevanMarkozia/TA-Final/README.md

 API requests and responses can be found in the test body in their respective drop-down menus.

-Running LoginCorrectTest (test case 2) once will require you to create the account again if you want to run it again.
-Otherwise the test will fail.
+After running LoginCorrectTest (test case 2) once, you will be required to re-create the account if you want to run it again.
+Otherwise the repeated test will fail.